Games-Baker takes gold in women's cycling road race | Sports-Games

 Games-Baker takes gold in women's cycling road race

-Australian Georgia Baker won the Commonwealth Games women's road race cycling gold in a sprint finish on Sunday.
+Australian Georgia Baker won the Commonwealth Games women's road race cycling gold in a sprint finish on Sunday, while New Zealand's Aaron Gate won the men's road race.
 Baker's win came after the Australians bagged gold in the women's and men's individual time trials on Thursday but their hopes of also taking the men's road race faded when time-trial winner Rohan Dennis withdrew.
-The gold went to New Zealand's Aaron Gate.

 Baker, bolting from the pack at the end of a 112-km run through the West Midlands, got to the line in two hours 44 minutes 46 seconds to collect her third gold of the Games, having also picked up titles on the track in the points race and team pursuit.
 "This one is extra special.
 It was a real team effort," said Baker.
 "I wish I could split this medal into six, it was real credit to the team and I'm glad I could pull it off for them.